softinio/scalanews/docs/Resources/About.md

 I won't be including any links that are directly or indirectly promoting a company and/or a service.
 This includes but is not limited to paid training and workshops.

-I won't be including links to posts that criticizes other peoples hard work even if its constructive.

-I have the final say on what links are included without giving a reason or having a debate.
-Certainly harrassing me about it won't help you.

 ## Code of Conduct

 Please follow the [Scala Code of Conduct](https://www.scala-lang.org/conduct/)